-Thanks for listening and be sure to check out the Brachiolope Media Network for more great science podcasts!
+Don’t forget to check out our Winter Solstice Gift Guide for 2014!
+Thanks for listening, and a special thanks to everyone who supports the show!
+Be sure to check out the Brachiolope Media Network for more great science podcasts!

 Music for this week’s show:

 Helen går – Traditional Swedish Drinking Song